hoytech/valence/README.md

 Here is the detailed description of a few selected messages.

-Note that the JSON in these examples has bee "prettified" and in the actual valence protocol they must be minified and one-per-line.
+Note that the JSON in these examples has been "prettified" and in the actual valence protocol they **must** be minified and one-per-line.

 When experimenting, if you are using the perl module you can set the `VALENCE_DEBUG` environment variable to sniff the traffic between a perl app and `valence.js` (see the [Valence](https://metacpan.org/pod/Valence) docs).